Social Learning with Endogenous Information and the Countervailing Effects of Homophily: Countervailing Effects of Homophily

 \subsection{Partial Homophily}

 The implications of homophily and cross-group inferences then become evident when there is interaction between the different groups, so we now focus on the case in which $h_\theta \in (0,1)$.

-The cases in which $c_\theta \leq p$ or $c_\theta > p$ for both groups are similar to the case above.
-The only difference is that cross-observations, and different $\pi_\theta$s, lead to different proportions of blues and greens taking the risky actions.
-The equations are two dimensional variations of the previous section, and we leave them for the interested reader to work out.
+The cases in which both groups have the same default action are similar to the full-homophily benchmark, and so we briefly mention them here and then provide details in an appendix.
+If \(c_b,c_g\leq p\), positive cost agents in both groups take the risky action under the prior.
+If \(p<c_b,c_g<1\), positive cost agents in both groups take the safe action under the prior, but a success by a positive cost agent reveals that \(v=1\).\footnote{If \(c_\theta>1\), then a positive cost \(\theta\)-agent never earns a positive net payoff from the risky action, even when \(v=1\).
+Such a type therefore cannot generate a success signal in the binary baseline.
+The same-default safe case is consequently stated for \(p<c_\theta<1\).} In Appendix~\ref{app:same-default}, we provide corresponding transition equations and steady-state results.

 The interesting case is such that the two groups have different default actions.
-Without loss of generality take $c_g> p\geq c_b>0$.
-Thus, $c_g$ green agents have the safe action as their default action, and only change to risky action if they receive information causing them to update to a posterior belief with sufficiently high probability on $v=1$, while cost $c_b$ agents take the risky action as their default action.
+Without loss of generality we now focus on the case in which $c_g> p\geq c_b>0$.
+Thus, $c_g$ green agents have the safe action as their default action, and only change to risky action if they receive information causing them to update to a posterior belief with sufficiently high probability on $v=1$, while cost $c_b$ agents take the risky action as their default action without any updating on the state.
 The latter fact helps learning.
 It also means that the steady-states are interior in all cases in the sense that there are always some agents taking each action, as there are agents who have priors who lead them to take the risky action with no information and others who do not, and there is always a chance that an agent does not see any high cost agents and so does not update.

 Steady-states are nuanced, however, as agents not only update when they see the payoff to another high cost agent, but also when they observe a high cost agent who does not take the risky action.
-Those proportions depend on the agent's type and cost and the state, and so there are numerous (nonlinear) interdependencies.\footnote{To see this, consider the decision of a blue agent when \(v=0\).
-If they observe someone taking the risky action, they infer that \(v=0\).
-If they observe only safe actions, it provides no additional information, so they follow their prior and choose the risky action.
-However, if they observe a combination of high-cost agents taking the safe action and low-cost agents taking the risky action (and infer that low-cost agents are not doing so), their posterior belief falls below the cost of the risky action, and they may opt to take the safe action.
-Exactly which combinations of signals suffice to reduce their posterior below their cost depends on the inferences drawn from the steady-state fractions \(g(1)\), \(b(1)\), \(g(0)\), and \(b(0)\).
-Moreover, indirect inferences are the same for \(v=1\) and \(v=0\).
-Consequently, upon seeing the same signal profiles with no $+/-$ signals, a blue agent with \(v=0\) must choose the same action.
-This generates further intricate interdependencies between $b(1)$ and $b(0)$.}
+Those proportions depend on the agent's type and cost and the state, and so there are (nonlinear) interdependencies.